 For the cookies

-In a large bowl, add butter and sugar.
-Beat with an electric mixer for 3 minutes.
+- In a large bowl, add butter and beat with an electric mixer for 1 minute on medium.
+Turn to low and gradually add sugar.
+Turn to medium and beat 3 minutes.
 Add the egg and vanilla and beat another minute.
 With the mixer on low, gradually add the flour mixture.

 For the icing

-Place all ingredients in a large bowl and beat with an electric mixer on low for 6 minutes.
+- Place all ingredients in a large bowl and beat with an electric mixer on low for 6 minutes.
 It will be very thick and fluffy.
 Add 2 tablespoons of water and mix to combine.
 That's your medium consistency (it should be like toothpaste).
 Take half the icing and put in another bowl.
 Add another tablespoon of water to remaining icing.
 It should run off the spoon like Elmer's glue.
 That is your flood consistency.
+(If it seems too thick, add a little more water.
+Make sure you only at ¼ teaspoon at a time until it runs easily off the spoon but you don't want it too liquidy either.)
 Divide and color as desired to decorate the cookies.

 Decorating the cookies